Younganswer/inception/README.md

 * `make start`: Start containers
 * `make stop`: Stop containers

-You can check the status of the containers with `docker ps`
+You can get the status of the containers with `docker ps`
 <br/><br/><br/>

 ## References